Aelrach/TELLAM/README.md

 "family"_dup"copy_name or number":"family":"Type":"Class"

 **e.g AluJo_dup71176:AluJo:Alu:SINE**

+# Note on using TELLAM with unfiltered BAM files (argument -state set to 'r')
+If you plan to use TELLAM with raw BAM files, you **MUST** to specify a **BED file containing all exons** of your genome of interest in the **-elements argument**.
+Before running the actual TELLAM pipeline, the script will produce exon-less, strand separated bam files.
+This will take significantely more time to run.

 # Output
 The pipeline will produce a processed version of your DESeQ2 table as an intermediary file but the main output is a Table in bed format containing the following columns :